smartmonsters/smartmonsters/README.md

 In case of 'cannot find -lgthread-2.0'

     sudo apt-get install libgtk2.0-dev

+Additionally, to build on Ubuntu 18.04 or Linux Mint 19

+    sudo apt-get install libssl1.0.0 libssl1.0-dev

 if Qt Creator is installed after these dependencies, open smartmonsters-qt.pro, and click Build | Build project smartmonsters-qt, otherwise